 Elephants are simply stunning, don’t you think?
 With their imposing size and calmness as if nothing could really bother them.
 Dozens of times I was able to see these remarkable animals… in zoos.
 But one time I was even able to see them in the wild.
 It was 2016 in the Yala National Park in Sri Lanka.
 I will never forget this moment where we spotted our first elephant.
 It was just an amazing feeling.
 Anyway, I always felt like getting nearer and experience these impressive creatures from a close distance.

-I wanted to see elephants that live under fair and natural conditions.
+One of the most important things to do in Chiang Mai for me was seeing elephants that live under fair and natural conditions.
 Therefore, we started to do some research about elephant camps in Chiang Mai that doesn’t offer any kind of elephant riding or forces the animals to do tricks.
 So, we chose to spend a day in the Dumbo Elephant Spa.

 This post is not a sponsored post in any way.
 We did not receive any kind of discount, money or any other type of benefit.
 There aren’t any contracts done and I won’t receive any commissions.
 This post is just expressing our personal opinion and experiences about the Dumbo Elephant Spa.

 - 1 What makes Dumbo Elephant Spa so special?

 - 2 What does a day in a Chiang Mai Elephant Camp cost?